lameuler/astro-pdf/README.md

 export type PagesEntry = Partial<PageOptions> | string | boolean | null | undefined | void
 ```

 If `PagesEntry` is truthy, `astro-pdf` will try to resolve options and generate the page.
-Any missing options will inherit from the `baseOptions` if given, otherwise the default options will be used.
+Any missing options will inherit from the `baseOptions` if given, otherwise the default options of [`PageOptions`](#pageoptions) will be used.

 If `PagesEntry` is a `string`, it will be used as the `path` value.
 If it is `true`, then the page will be generated completely using the base or default options.